MarkEdmondson1234/googleAuthR/cran-comments.md

 ## R CMD check results

-This is the second attempt for 0.8.0.
-I have corrected the URLs as pointed out by Uwe earlier.
+This is the first attempt for 0.8.1.

+I have corrected the WARNINGS that have appeared from the devtools removing some functions to usethis.

 There were no ERRORs or WARNINGs.